-Variables of all supported data types can be transferred from R to any client application using GetSymbol(), where the first parameter represents the name of a symbol in R's global namespace.
+Variables of all supported data types can be transferred from R to any client application using GetSymbol(), where the first argument represents the name of a symbol in R.

-Transferring objects (data) from the COM client (e.g. Excel) to R and binding this data with a symbol is achieved using SetSymbol().
+Transferring objects (data) from the COM client (e.g., Excel) to R and binding this data with a symbol is achieved using SetSymbol().

-3.1.2 Invoking Functions in R
+4.1.2 Invoking functions in R